Popol Vuh: Francisco Ximénez's manuscript

 From 1852 to 1855, Moritz Wagner and Carl Scherzer traveled in Central America, arriving in Guatemala City in early May 1854.
 Scherzer found Ximénez's writings in the university library, noting that there was one particular item "del mayor interés" ('of the greatest interest').
 With assistance from the Guatemalan historian and archivist Juan Gavarrete, Scherzer copied (or had a copy made of) the Spanish content from the last half of the manuscript, which he published upon his return to Europe.
 In 1855, French Abbot Charles Étienne Brasseur de Bourbourg also came across Ximénez's manuscript in the university library.
 However, whereas Scherzer copied the manuscript, Brasseur apparently stole the university's volume and took it back to France.
 After Brasseur's death in 1874, the Mexico-Guatémalienne collection containing Popol Vuh passed to Alphonse Pinart, through whom it was sold to Edward E. Ayer.
 In 1897, Ayer decided to donate his 17,000 pieces to The Newberry Library in Chicago, a project that was not completed until 1911.
 Father Ximénez's transcription-translation of Popol Vuh was among Ayer's donated items.

-Father Ximénez's manuscript sank into obscurity until Adrián Recinos rediscovered it at the Newberry in 1941.
+Priest Ximénez's manuscript sank into obscurity until Adrián Recinos rediscovered it at the Newberry in 1941.
 Recinos is generally credited with finding the manuscript and publishing the first direct edition since Scherzer.
 But Munro Edmonson and Carlos López attribute the first rediscovery to Walter Lehmann in 1928.
 Experts Allen Christenson, Néstor Quiroa, Rosa Helena Chinchilla Mazariegos, John Woodruff, and Carlos López all consider the Newberry volume to be Ximénez's one and only "original."